aimldl/envs-and-tools/programming_languages/java/INSTALL-Oracle_JDK_on_Ubuntu_18_04.md

 For other related commands, refer to [How to remove openjdk-8-jdk from Ubuntu 16.04 (Xenial Xerus)](https://www.howtoinstall.co/en/ubuntu/xenial/openjdk-8-jdk?action=remove).

 ## Installation
 Before going further, ensure to remove the existing JRE/JDK because the version conflict is tricky to deal with.
-The installation steps are three-fold:
+The installation options are two-fold:
+* Option 1: installation from a Java repository
+* Option 2: manual installation

+Option 1 is easier, but the installation fails as the 3rd party repository stopped to support many Java versions.

+### Option 1: installation from a Java repository
+This option used to work nicely and many tutorials on the web assumes to add the 3rd party Java repository.
+A repo `linuxuprising/java` used to work, but it does not work any more.
+This means many installation tutorials on web is no longer valid.

+Anyways, there are three steps to install Java from a 3rd party repository.
 * Step 1: Add the Java repository
 * Step 2: Update apt
 * Step 3: Install Official JDK